HMS Grafton (1679)

 HMS Grafton was a 70-gun third rate built at Woolwich Dockyard in 1677/79.
-She was delivered to Chatham and placed in Ordinary in 1679.
+She was sailed to Chatham, where she was placed in Ordinary in 1679.
 She was commissioned in 1683 to participate in the evacuation of Tangier, Morocco.
 She served during the War of the English Succession fighting in the Battles of Beachy Head and Barfleur.
-She was rebuilt in 1699/1701.
-She was in active commission during the War of Spanish Succession.
+She was rebuilt under contract at Rotherhithe in 1699/1701, and was then in active commission during the War of Spanish Succession.
 She fought in the Battle of Vigo, the capture of Gibraltar and the Battle of Velez Malaga.
-She was taken by the French in 1707 and incorporated into the French Navy.
-Finally, being broken at Brest in 1744.
+She was taken by the French in 1707 and incorporated into the French Navy, being finally broken at Brest in 1744.

-She was named in honour of Charles II illegitimate son, Henry Fitzroy, one of his sons with Barbara Palmer (Duchess of Cleveland).
-Henry Fitzroy was made the Duke of Grafton in 1675.
+She was named in honour of Charles II's illegitimate son, Henry Fitzroy, one of his sons by Barbara Palmer (Duchess of Cleveland).
+Henry Fitzroy had been created the Duke of Grafton in 1675.
 She was the first vessel to bear the name Grafton in the English and Royal Navy.

 HMS Grafton was awarded the Battle Honours Barfleur 1692 Vigo 1702, Gibraltar 1704, and Velez-Malaga 1704.